siilisolutions/hedge/README.md

 Requirements: You must be subscription owner to be able to create service principals, or ask a subscription owner to generate the principal for you.
 This document describes how you can create service principal with Azure CLI from the command line.

-If you haven't already performed log in with Azure CLI, type
+If you haven't already performed log in with Azure CLI, do it and follow on-screen instructions.

-    az cli
+    az login

 Make sure you are using correct subscription